lineality/invert_colors_minimal_chrome_extension/README.md

 I look at different ways an extension can work, and trying them out, this really seem the best to me for several reasons with only one draw-back for the user.

-A. This is the simplest extension I know of, asside from the manifest-file that names and describes the extension the entire extenion is this one short line, nothing more: "document.body.style.filter = "invert(100%)";" Asside from no extension at all, I can't think of a simpler, cleaner, not hiding anything, not doing anything everyone can't understand, not-dangerous, line of code.
+A. This is the simplest extension I know of, aside from the manifest-file that names and describes the extension the entire extension is this one short line, nothing more: "document.body.style.filter = "invert(100%)";" Aside from no extension at all, I can't think of a simpler, cleaner, not hiding anything, not doing anything everyone can't understand, not-dangerous, line of code.
 This inverts the colors 100%, and that is all.

-B. Because of how chrome is set up, there are three broswer catagories on top of the extensions all-url vs. active-tab design, so the user chooses 1. use this all the time (not so useful), 2. use this just right now (very useful), 3. use it for this url (very useful)
+B. Because of how chrome is set up, there are three browser categories on top of the extensions all-url vs. active-tab design, so the user chooses 1. use this all the time (not so useful), 2. use this just right now (very useful), 3. use it for this url (very useful)
 So now I do not get white-light flashed every time I go to the same website and need to turn that off: every new doc, every new etc.
 (yes, google-office-suite being light mode is a major issue for people with eyeballs)